Severus Alexander

-Marcus Aurelius Severus Alexander (1 October 208 – March 235), also known as Alexander Severus, was Roman emperor from 222 until 235.
-He was the last emperor from the Severan dynasty and was the youngest sole emperor of the united Roman Empire (aged 13).
+Marcus Aurelius Severus Alexander (Note: Severus Alexander like the other Alexanders who reigned as roman or byzantine emperors is rarely assignated a regnal number.
+In the cases where he is, he is referred as Alexander I, the other Alexanders being Domitius Alexander as Alexander II and Alexander as Alexander III) (1 October 208 AD – March 235 AD), also known as Alexander Severus, was Roman emperor from 222 until 235 AD.
+He was the last emperor from the Severan dynasty and, at the age of 13, became the youngest sole emperor of the united Roman Empire.

-When Alexander took power he was aged 13, and succeeded his slain cousin, the 18-year-old Emperor Elagabalus, whose adopted son and heir he had been.
-Alexander and his predecessor were both grandsons of Julia Maesa, who was the sister of the empress Julia Domna and had arranged for Elagabalus's acclamation as emperor by the Third Gallic Legion.
+Alexander became emperor at age 13, succeeding his slain cousin, Emperor Elagabalus as his heir.
+Alexander and Elagabalus were both grandsons of Julia Maesa, the sister of the empress Julia Domna, who had arranged for Elagabalus's acclamation as emperor by the Third Gallic Legion.

 Elagabalus had been murdered along with his mother Julia Soaemias by his own guards, who, as a mark of contempt, had the two bodies cast into the Tiber river.

 Alexander's 13-year reign was the longest reign of a sole emperor since Antoninus Pius and in peace proved prosperous.
 However, Rome faced military threats from the rising power of the Sassanid Empire, as well as growing incursions from the tribes of Germania.
-Alexander managed to check the threat of the Sassanids, but when campaigning against Germanic tribes, he attempted to bring peace by engaging in diplomacy and bribery.
+Alexander managed to check the threat of the Sassanids, but attempted to bring peace by engaging in diplomacy and bribery when campaigning against Germanic tribes.
 This policy alienated many in the Roman army, leading to a conspiracy that resulted in the assassination of Alexander, along with his mother Julia Avita Mamaea and his advisors.
-He was succeeded by Maximinus Thrax.
-Alexander's death constituted the epoch event for the Crisis of the Third Century, bringing in its train nearly fifty years of civil war, foreign invasion, and the collapse of the monetary economy.
+Being succeeded by Maximinus Thrax, Alexander's death constituted the epoch event for the Crisis of the Third Century, bringing in its wake nearly fifty years of civil war, foreign invasion, and the collapse of the monetary economy.

 Because of his mother, he was nicknamed Mamaeas (Μαμαίας).
+He was also referenced in Hebrew sources as Aseverus, son of Antonius.

 Early life

-The future emperor Severus Alexander was born on 1 October 208 in Arca Caesarea, Phoenicia.
+Severus Alexander was born on 1 October 208 in Arca Caesarea, Phoenicia.
 Of his birth name, only two cognomina are known, from literary sources: Bassianus (Βασσιανός) according to the historian Cassius Dio, and Alexianus (Αλεξιανός) according to Herodian.
 "Bassianus" was also borne by several family members, while "Alexianus" was probably later converted to Alexander.

-The historian Cassius Dio thought Alexianus was the son of Marcus Julius Gessius Marcianus, but Icks disputes this, saying the latter could not have married the emperor's mother before 212 and that Alexianus must have been fathered by his mother's first husband, who is of unknown name but of certain existence.
+The historian Cassius Dio thought Alexianus was the son of Gessius Marcianus, but Icks disputes this, saying Marcianus could not have married the emperor's mother before 212 AD and that Alexianus must have been fathered by his mother's first husband, whose name is unknown but is of certain existence.
 The priest Marcus Julius Gessius Bassianus may have been his younger brother.